01-edu/public/subjects/ascii-art/ascii-reverse.en.md

-## ascii-art-reverse
+## ascii-reverse

 ### Objectives

-Ascii-art-reverse consists on reversing the process, converting the graphic representation into a text.
+Ascii-reverse consists on reversing the process, converting the graphic representation into a text.

 - You will have to create a text file with a graphic representation of a random `string`.
 - The argument will be a **flags**, `--reverse=<fileName>`, in which `--reverse` is the flag and `<fileName>` is the file name.